OpenScienceInitiativeUniversityMarburg/OpenScienceInitiativeUniversityMarburg.github.io/index.md

   </label>

   <label>
-    4. What barriers or challenges do you face with open science?
+    4. What barriers or challenges do you face with Open Science?
     <br>
     <textarea name="barriers_to_open_science" rows="4" cols="80"></textarea>
   </label>